learn-co-curriculum/dsc-applying-gradient-descent-lab/README.md

 In the last two lines of the code above, we calculate our `new_b` and `new_m` values by updating our taking our current values and adding our respective updates.
 We define a function called `error_at`, which we can use in the error component of our partial derivatives above.

 The code above represents **just one** update to our regression line, and therefore just one step towards our best fit line.
 We'll just repeat the process to take multiple steps.
-But first we have to make a couple other changes.
+But first, we have to make a couple of other changes.

 ## Tweaking our approach